This post is all about how to deal with a toxic roommate.

 Toxic people tend to feed off negative energy.
 If you can tell your roommate is about to start drama, try disengaging or acting unbothered.

-Try to keep the conversation positive, change the subject, or just leave the room completely.
-When you don’t contribute to the negative situation, the toxic person will often just give up.
+Keep the conversation positive, change the subject, or just leave the room completely.

 I know it can be so tempting to fight back or get involved in their drama, but trust me, sometimes the best thing to do is just disengage.
 Fighting with them will only fuel their toxic behavior or justify it in their mind.